hiwa-house/teletraan/docs/adventure/camping.md

 - [ ] Baitcast spinning reel
 - [ ] 50-100# mono line
 - [ ] 2-3oz weights (if a sinker, lash to the end opposite the line)

 ---

+## Camp Toilet
+* Inventory
+	- [ ] 3-gallon bucket
+	- [ ] bucket toilet lid
+	- [ ] gamma lid (+ second bucket?)
+	- [ ] large scoop
+	- [ ] pine pellets
+	- [ ] waste bags
+	- [ ] milk crate (for storage)
+	- [ ] bleach wipes
+* SOP
+	1. Throw a scoop of pine pellets in a biodegradable waste bag.
+	2. Do your business.
+	3. Throw another scoop of pine pellets on the waste.
+	4. Take the bag, tie it up.
+	5. Keep it in a gamma lid bucket and dispose at your earliest convenience, or using a lithium power drill with a tulip auger, drill a 6-inch hole and bury the waste.

+---